-To dive a little further into the capabilities of L-arginine, it helps to understand how nitric oxide (NO) works in the body.
+To dive a little further into the capabilities of L-arginine, it helps to understand how nitric oxide works in the body.

 Nitric oxide is a type of natural reactive gas that both plants and animals produce.
 It’s created using the L-arginine and nitric oxide synthase (making L-arginine its precursor) and is actually a type of byproduct that forms from many different chemical reactions.

 L-arginine is needed by the endothelial cells (the ones lining the inside of all blood vessels) in order to form enough nitric oxide to keep blood flowing freely.

 - Nitric oxide improves circulation by dilating blood vessels, so when people don’t have enough in their arteries their risk for heart disease is higher.

-- NO keeps your blood pressure level within a normal range by signaling blood vessel muscles to relax, expand and let blood through, while also preventing clots and plaque from forming.
+- Nitric oxide keeps your blood pressure level within a normal range by signaling blood vessel muscles to relax, expand and let blood through, while also preventing clots and plaque from forming.

-- Research suggests that as someone ages, his or her ability to produce enough NO in the artery linings decreases.
+- Research suggests that as someone ages, his or her ability to produce enough nitric oxide in the artery linings decreases.
 Fortunately, obtaining more L-arginine — either through supplemental arginine or dietary arginine — can help to enhance nitric oxide capabilities and correct impaired endothelial function.

-The benefits of L-arginine go beyond producing NO to help with circulation, however.
+The benefits of L-arginine go beyond producing nitric oxide to help with circulation, however.
 As you’ll see, it has important roles in nerve signaling, cell replication and fighting oxidative stress that results in disease and signs of aging.